waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### B. Solved Puzzles & Confirmed Mechanics
 - **Pokemon Mansion Puzzle (All Floors):** The mansion uses an 'alternating doors' system controlled by switches.
   ### B. Active Hypothesis: Pokemon Mansion 1F Puzzle (Stable)
-- **Observation (T53263):** The system provides contradictory information: four gates are 'guaranteed reachable', but my navigation goal to them is simultaneously 'unreachable'.
+- **Observation (T53265):** The system explicitly states that four gates are 'guaranteed reachable'.
+Simultaneously, my `pathfinder` tool, which treats 'unknown' tiles as impassable, fails to find a route, and the system confirms my navigation goal to that area is 'unreachable' *by normal pathing*.
-- **Conclusion:** This is the core of the puzzle.
-The path is not currently open, but it *can* be opened.
-Since there are no reachable unseen tiles in my current area, the path is not simply hidden.
-An action must be taken to change the state of the map.
+- **Conclusion:** This is not a contradiction, but the puzzle itself.
+The game is telling me a path exists, but my tools are insufficient to find it automatically because the path is deliberately obscured by a large area of 'unknown' tiles.
+The game is forcing manual exploration.
-- **Hypothesis:** The switch at (3, 6) is the only known interactive element that can alter the mansion's layout.
-Activating this switch is the key to opening the path to the 'guaranteed reachable' gates.
+- **Hypothesis:** The path to the southern gates is a hidden maze within the large block of unseen tiles.
-- **Test:** Return to the central chamber and interact with the switch at (3, 6).
+- **Test:** Manually explore the unseen area, starting from the eastern wing and moving south.
-- **Expected Outcome:** The switch will open a previously closed path, likely the gates at (17, 8) and (18, 8), allowing access to the southern part of the mansion.
+- **Expected Outcome:** I will uncover a walkable path through the unseen tiles that leads to the southern section of the mansion.
   - **2F Switch (3, 12):** Toggles northern gates (10, 5/6) and southern gates (8, 23/24).
 (Confirmed T52787)
   - **3F Switch (11, 6):** Toggles central gates (16, 5/6) and southern gates (16, 11/12).
 (Confirmed T52735)
 - **Saffron Gym Puzzle:** Path to Sabrina was blocked until Silph Co. was cleared, which unlocked the correct teleporter path.
 (Confirmed T51442)